konradjk/loftee/README.md

 - RESCUE_ACCEPTOR
 Ditto for splice acceptor-disrupting variants.

+- GC_TO_GT_DONOR
+Essential donor splice variant creates a more canonical splice site (strengthening the site if anything, thus unlikely to disrupt splicing).

 - 5UTR_SPLICE and 3UTR_SPLICE
 Essential splice variant LoF occurs in the UTR of the transcript.